 When comparing Lenovo Moto Z (aka Moto Z Droid) vs Blackberry Keyone, the Slant community recommends Lenovo Moto Z (aka Moto Z Droid) for most people.
-In the question“What are the best Android phones?”
-Lenovo Moto Z (aka Moto Z Droid) is ranked 18th while Blackberry Keyone is ranked 23rd.
+In the question“What are the best high-end Android phones?”
+Lenovo Moto Z (aka Moto Z Droid) is ranked 11th while Blackberry Keyone is ranked 17th.
 The most important reason people chose Lenovo Moto Z (aka Moto Z Droid) is:

 Ranked in these QuestionsQuestion Ranking